NicholasSynovic/tool_rad/docs/adr/ADR0004-have-a-class-to-manage-the-config-file.md

 ## Context

-To read and write to and from the config file, we should have a class to represent the current state of the file.
+The state of the `.rad` file should only be interfaced with - via the code - in a standardized manner.

 ## Decision

-We will create a `classes/configFile.cpp` class that will allow us to perform CRUD operations upon the file.
+We will create a `ConfigFile` class in a `classes/configFile.{cpp,h}` file.

+This class will be responsible for the following CRU operations:

+- Creating the config file in its initial state,
+- Reading data from the config file into application memory, and
+- Updating values in the config file

 ## Consequences

+- The class will check if the config file exists
 - The initial state of the config file will have to be hardcoded,
 - The class will have to be able to check if the config file is in a valid format